Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 <a name="Overview" ></a>
 ## Overview ##

-There are many things that can go wrong when developing game, including memory issues, rendering issues, strange behaviors, performance issues, hardware issues and much more.
+There are many things that can go wrong when developing games, including memory issues, rendering issues, strange behaviors, performance issues, hardware issues and much more.
 In this session, you will get hands on experience with the **Visual Studio Graphics Diagnostics tools**  to help you in situations where your game needs analysis and debugging.
 You will learn how the tools work, and how to use them to solve different graphical issues.

 <a name="Objectives" ></a>
 ### Objectives ###